ameistad/haloy/README.md

 This will:
 - Set up the directory structure at `~/.config/haloy/`
-- Create a sample configuration file
+- Create a sample configuration file at `~/.config/haloy/apps.yml`
-- Set up the HAProxy and manager containers
+- Initialize HAProxy

 ### Configure Your Apps